Sourdough Kaiser Rolls

 Here are the rolls glazed with egg wash and then sprinkled with Poppy seeds:

 I found that final proofing with these Kaiser rolls was very critical.
 The first batch went in after 1 hour and 20 minutes rise.
 They are on the extreme right.
 The second batch was the Kaiser rolls I formed the way that I did not prefer, they were proofed 1 hour and 40 minutes.
 They are in the middle.
 The last batch were proofed 2 hours.
 They are on the left.
 They were almost perfect, but I think they would have been perfect at 2.5 hours.
 My dough was proofing so fast today that it was hard for me to determine the proofing.
 Here they are:

 Here is a basket of the finished rolls:

 The third batch came out crusty on the outside and soft on the inside, but not as soft as I would like.
 I will add an addition amount of oil and part milk to my next try to see if I can’t get them perfect.
 I certainly learned a lot about baking Kaiser Rolls.
 I think I might try a one day batch next time instead of a sponge.
 Happy Baking!

-Here’s an UPDATE on the newest batch of Kaiser Rolls.
+Use this UPDATED version of the newest batch of Kaiser Rolls.